fingo/spata/readme.md

 **/T** means test dependency,
 **/S** means source code derivative and
 **/D** means development tool.
-Only direct dependencies are presented on above list.
+Only direct dependencies are presented in the above list.